yasathedog123/Sourcetrail-test/DOCUMENTATION.md

 ## Finding Java Runtime Library Location

-The current version of Sourcetrail requires an installation of the Java 8 runtime environment to index any Java project.
+The current version of Sourcetrail requires an installation of the Java runtime environment to index any Java project.
 Make sure that Sourcetrail and your JRE share the same kind or architecture (a 32 bit Sourcetrail requires a 32 bit JRE).
 To locate the required library file, please refer to the applicable description below.

 ### Windows

-The Java Runtime Library (called `jvm.dll`) can be found inside of your JRE install folder and looks like this:
+The Java Runtime Library (called `jvm.dll`) can be found inside of your JDK install folder and looks like this:
-`<path_to_jre>/bin/client/jvm.dll`
+`<jre_path>/bin/server/jvm.dll`

 ### macOS

-The Java Runtime Library (called `libjli.dylib`) can be found inside of your JDK install folder.
+The Java Runtime Library (called `libjvm.dylib`) can be found inside of your JDK install folder.
 Run the following command in your terminal to find the location of your default Java installation:
 `/usr/libexec/java_home`

 This should give you a path looking like this:
-`/Library/Java/JavaVirtualMachines/<jdk_version>/Contents/Home`

-The `"libjli.dylib"` should be available at:
-`/Library/Java/JavaVirtualMachines/<jdk_version>/Contents/MacOS/libjli.dylib`

-Insert the full path to `libjli.dylib` into the **Java Path** setting in the [Preferences Window](#preferences-window).
+`<jre_path>/lib/server/libjvm.dylib`

 ### Linux

-The Java Runtime Library (called `libjvm.so`) can be found inside of your JRE install folder and looks like this:
+The Java Runtime Library (called `libjvm.so`) can be found inside of your JDK install folder and looks like this:
-`<path_to_jre>/lib/<arch>/server/libjvm.so`
+`<jre_path>/lib/server/libjvm.so`

 # Interface